FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ZigBee socket device (ZSD) is a generic approach used for enabling ZigBee applications using the [Aruba IoT radio Gen2](#aruba-iot-radio).

 >**_Note:_**
->The ZigBee based Assa-Abloy solution uses a vendor specific [server connection type](#aruba-iot-interface---server-connection-types) and not the ZSD forwarding mode.
+>The ZigBee based Assa-Abloy solution uses a vendor specific [server connection type](#aruba-iot-server-interface---connection-types) and not the ZSD transport service.

 Sending/receiving ZigBee application data using the ZigBee socket device (ZSD) method requires the configuration of one or multiple [ZigBee socket device profiles](#zigbee-socket-device-profile) which define the inbound and outbound sockets used by the ZigBee application.